 - Muscular dystrophy program cleared for conduct of Phase 1 study.
-PLN-101325 is a monoclonal antibody designed to act as an allosteric agonist of integrin $\alpha 7\beta 1$.
-The Company recently received regulatory clearance from Australia's Research Ethics Committee (HREC) for the conduct of a first-in-human Phase 1 clinical study of PLN-101325 which is being developed as a potential treatment for muscular dystrophies, including Duchenne muscular dystrophy (DMD). - Phase 1 trial of PLN-101095 in solid tumors is enrolling, progressing with dosing of the third of five cohorts.
-This PLN-101095 is a Phase 1 open-label trial of PLN-101095, an oral, small-molecule, small molecule, dual selective inhibitor of av β 8 and av β 1 integrins designed to block TGF- β activation in the tumor microenvironment.
-This The Company is currently enrolling the third of five cohorts in the Phase 1 open label, dose-escalation trial is enrolling of PLN-101095 as monotherapy and in combination with pembrolizumab in patients with solid tumors that are resistant to immune checkpoint inhibitors.
-Preliminary data could be available as early as late 2024.
+PLN-101325 is a monoclonal antibody designed to act as an allosteric agonist of integrin α7β1.
+The Company recently received regulatory clearance from Australia's Research Ethics Committee (HREC) for the conduct of a first-in-human Phase 1 clinical study of PLN-101325 which is being developed as a potential treatment for muscular dystrophies, including Duchenne muscular dystrophy (DMD). - Phase 1 trial of PLN-101095 in solid tumors is progressing with dosing of the third of five cohorts.
+PLN-101095 is an oral, small molecule, dual selective inhibitor of αvβ8 and αvβ1 integrins designed to block TGF-β activation in the tumor microenvironment.
+The Company is currently enrolling the third of five cohorts in the Phase 1 open label, dose-escalation trial of PLN-101095 as monotherapy and in combination with pembrolizumab in patients with solid tumors that are resistant to immune checkpoint inhibitors.
+Preliminary data could be available as is expected in late 2024 or early as late 2024.
+2025.